Make an Appointment

 If you need to cancel a scheduled appointment, we ask for 24 hours advance notice.
 You can also cancel your appointment online through MyChart.

 Many of our team members speak English and Spanish.
 Interpretation services are available upon request.
 Most of our written materials are available in Spanish but can be translated into other languages upon request.

-Neighborhood Health Center has trained Outreach Enrollment Assisters available to help you and your family understand your options and apply for a health insurance plan that works best for you.
-We offer this help for FREE.
-Contact a clinic close to you to ask for an Outreach Enrollment Assister.
+NHC has a team of trained Enrollment Assisters to help you understand your insurance options and apply for a health insurance plan that works best for you.
+This support is available free of charge.
+Contact a clinic close to you to ask for Enrollment Assistance.